cevatarmutlu/scraper/README.md

 Meet the requirements in the `Prerequisites` section: [link](https://developers.google.com/sheets/api/quickstart/python#prerequisites)

 move `json` file to root directory of this project as `credentials.json`

+## How to use

+For create Google Spreadsheet:

+    python3 main.py

+For create report and send mail:

+* Open Google Sheet
+* Select Tools > Script editor from within Google Sheets.
+* Open apps_script and copy the function and paste it the editor.

 ## URL of the Report